rbur004/gedcom/README.md

 ## DESCRIPTION:

 A Ruby GEDCOM text file parser and producer, that produces a tree of objects from each of the GEDCOM file types and subtypes.
 Understands the full GEDCOM 5.5 grammar, and will handle unknown tags hierarchies as a Note class.

 ## FEATURES/PROBLEMS:

-* Gedcom multicharacter ANSEL encoding is currently not understood when reading and writing, but is preserved if the file is opened as ASCII-8BIT.
+* GEDCOM multi-character ANSEL encoding is currently not understood when reading and writing, but is preserved if the file is opened as ASCII-8BIT.
 * CR line termination causes issues for systems with native LF line termination (CRLF is fine).
-* Dates are currently just strings, but I want to parse these and test their validatity.
+* Dates are currently just strings, but I want to parse these and test their validity.
   This is not as easy as it may seem at first, as dates may be in many formats, they may be partial, or may actually be strings describing the date.
 * For my own use, I bend the GEDCOM 5.5 standard by allowing the reading of the following types in non-standard ways.
   These will not affect the reading and writing of valid GEDCOM 5.5.
 * * 'NOTE' type to appear in places it is not defined to exist in GEDCOM.
            This is necessary in order to be able to convert user defined tags into NOTE records.